kamilzaborniak/CIM/README.md

-# CIM
+# Computer Intensive Methods
-Computer Intensive Methods
+The e-learning course organized by the University of Hasselt.